-Intrinio sells financial data through APIs and I get questions about how exactly this works on a weekly basis.
-It's easy to see how it could be confusing - no one was selling financial data through APIs five years ago.
 This blog will tell you what an API and API call are, how API call limits work in Intrinio's data plans, and how API calls are counted.

 Since Intrinio's plans come in units of API calls, its important to understand exactly how much data you can get with an API call.
 For most data types, one API call gets you one data point.
-For example, a developer building an application would also be charged one API call to get this data.
+For example, a developer building an application would be charged one API call to get name of Apple's CEO:

 There are two exceptions to the 1 data point = 1 API call rule.
 For historical stock prices, it is possible to get up to 100 stock prices in a single API call.
 For example:

 will get a developer Apple's price history.
 That call is limited to 100 results per page with each day containing the open, low, high, close, volume, and adjusted stock prices.
 This article explains paging with the API - each page of data counts as one API call.
 For developers, this one page = 1 API call is a good rule of thumb.